 Here is an example of a brief that contains 8 topics that you need to ask and answer in order to build a successful visual story:

 - Single Message / Insight - This is where the company that created The World's Toughest Job video had their revelation.

 Make sure that what you are creating is providing real value and not marketing fluff.
 The goal is to create, build trust and inspire over profit.

 You can now begin to mock-up the visual representation of your project.
 A wireframe is a low-cost visual guide, a skeleton of the visual you will be creating.
 It's also a quick and easy way to gain insight into the visual design at an early stage.
-Here's an example of a super basic wireframe for a website:

 There are varying degrees of wireframe detail.
 You can sketch it out (which I actually prefer to do), mock it up online (as pictured above) or create a detailed storyboard with sketches.

 To check out how others approach wireframing, there's always Tumblr.